Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 # ![Banner Setup Instructions](https://github.com/user-attachments/assets/71196e6c-b2cb-4ade-addf-7f2191cf2bb9)

+:::danger IMPORTANT
+The following instructions must be followed in a step-wise and specific manner.
+Moving to subsequent prematurely may interfere with the installation in various different ways.

+The first steps to be taken for any installation error include:
+- Confirming that you own a supported version of `Fallout: New Vegas`, `Fallout 3`, and all associated DLCs as referenced in the [Requirements](https://uraniumfever.net/docs/requirements).
+- Confirming that you have installed the appropriate Runtimes and Frameworks as referenced in the [Requirements](https://uraniumfever.net/docs/requirements).
+- Restarting your computer.
+- If your installation error still persists, delete your entire Uranium Fever folder and start these steps again from the beginning.
+- If the error still persists, seek support in the appropriate Uranium Fever Discord channels as referenced in [Support, Feedback, & Updates](https://uraniumfever.net/docs/supportfeedback).

 ### <p align="center"> ![Creating Necessary File Paths](https://github.com/user-attachments/assets/34a47045-6a1d-4c9d-bb94-8187f3694834) </p>
 - Navigate to the `Root Directory` (e.g., `C:\`, `D:\`).
 - Create a folder named `Modding` and open it.